 Myth – Circumcision is routinely recommended and endorsed by doctors and other health professionals.

 Fact – No professional medical association in the United States or anywhere else in the world recommends routine circumcision as medically necessary.
 In fact, leaving boys intact is becoming the norm in the U.S., as parents realize the risks and harms of circumcision.

 Myth – The baby does not feel any pain during circumcision.

 Fact – Circumcision is painful.
 Babies are sensitive to pain, just like older children and adults.
 The analgesics used for circumcision only decrease pain; they do not eliminate it.
 Further, the open wound left by the removal of the foreskin will continue to cause the baby pain and discomfort for the 7-10 days it takes to heal.

 Myth – If I don't circumcise my son, he will be ridiculed.

 Fact – Times have changed and so has people's understanding of circumcision.
-Today, although the popularity of circumcision varies across geographical areas, more than 60% of all baby boys born in the U.S. will leave the hospital intact.
+Today, although the popularity of circumcision varies across geographical areas, nearly half of all baby boys born in the U.S. will leave the hospital intact.
 Most medically advanced nations do not practice child circumcision.
 Three quarters of the world's men are intact.